 As Commisioner of Foreign Affairs I would like to ask fellow EU members for suggestions about other regiobs e.g Suggesting to make an Alliance or an Embassy Exchange.

-Monogolia in Exile
+Monogolia in Exile last edited by

 My new role as Foreign Affairs Commissioner of the European Union is the most difficult and exiting challenge in my carreer.

 My work as Foreign Affairs Commissioner will have three priorities.
 First of all, I will work to increase the power and influence of the European Union in the international scene, with a coordinated diplomatic service and our economic strength as weapons.